jonnyabrams/bookmark-manager/README.md

 6. Connect to the test database using the pqsl command \c bookmark_manager_test;

 7. Run the query we have saved in the file 01_create_bookmarks_table.sql

+8. Connect to the database using the pqsl command \c bookmark_manager;

+9. Run the query we have saved in the file 02_add_title_to_bookmarks.sql